wattsthepoint/wattsthepoint.github.io/_posts/2026-04-26-poolvsnets.markdown

  relating to the way in which electricity is traded](https://www.sciencedirect.com/science/article/pii/S1364032122002313) in an attempt to curtail rising energy prices.
 This article explains how trading shifted from the pooling process to the New Electricity Trading Arrangements (NETA).

  ![HEYS PS](/assets/images/heys1.jpg)
 _Figure 1.
-Heysham 1 Power Station._
+Heysham 1 Nuclear Power Station._

 ## The Pool